Holidays abroad this summer unlikely for most Britons, scientist warns - Up News Info

 “I think international travel this summer is, for the average holidaymaker, sadly I think, extremely unlikely,” Tildesley, a professor of infectious disease modeling at the University of Warwick, told BBC Radio on Saturday.

+“We’ll look at the rates both here and abroad and the impact of new variants to understand whether its safe to make that move,” he told Sky News.

-His warning is a further setback for the travel industry’s recovery prospects during the peak vacation season.
+Any ban on travel beyond May 17 would be a further blow for the aviation industry’s recovery prospects.

-Airlines and holiday companies such as British Airways (part of International Consolidated Airlines), easyJet and TUI are desperate for travel to resume after a year of COVID-19 restrictions which has left them struggling financially.
+Airlines and holiday companies such as British Airways (part of International Consolidated Airlines), easyJet and TUI are desperate for travel to resume after a year of COVID-19 restrictions.

-Tildesley, a member of the Scientific Pandemic Influenza Modelling group which reports into the government’s Scientific Advisory Group for Emergencies (SAGE), said travel overseas and the variants that could be imported could undermine Britain’s vaccine program.
+Tildesley is a member of the Scientific Pandemic Influenza Modelling group which reports into the government’s Scientific Advisory Group for Emergencies.